-Signs Of Hope At Oroville Dam, After Water Overflowed Emergency Spillway
+Signs Of Hope At Oroville Dam, After Overflow Sparked Large Evacuation Sunday

 "My daughter-in-law is still there with her sister, who is bedridden, but we've got her in a wheelchair.
 They were supposed to be sending an ambulance or someone to help transport her out.
 And nobody has shown up for her yet.
 She called 911, and 911 said they weren't sending anybody else out."

-Overnight, evacuation centers and shelters were still in the process of being outfitted with beds and blankets.
+Overnight, evacuation centers and shelters were still being outfitted with beds and blankets.
 Gov. Jerry Brown issued an emergency order last night to help with the process, which saw shelters erected at fairgrounds to handle the thousands of people leaving Oroville and other downstream areas.

+While the waters are receding and dry weather is expected for Monday and Tuesday, the region in Northern California could get another round of rain later this week, when forecasts are calling for several days of rain.

+The Oroville Dam incident has sparked questions about how to repair the dam's spillways — and whether other structures in California and beyond are similarly vulnerable.
+After the main spillway developed a 200-foot hole, the auxiliary spillway also began to erode, sparking Sunday's evacuation.